LogoSymbolDb

 Windows Input

-Method 1: Hold Alt, type 165 on the numeric keypad, release Alt
+Method 1: Hold the Alt key, type 165 on the numeric keypad, then release Alt

-Method 2: Chinese input method: type renminbi or riyuan and select ¥
+Method 2: Use a Chinese input method to type renminbi or yuan and select ¥

-Method 3: Some input methods support $$ or RMB
+Method 3: Some input methods use $$ or RMB

 Mac Input